Greater Seattle Dietetic Association’s 2017-2018 Executive Board

 Alyssa Siegel, MS

 I have recently graduated from Bastyr University and will be starting my dietetic internship at Bastyr in the fall.
 My background is in the music industry and event management, but my true love is food!
 I’m a Southern California native with a growing love for Seattle and all that it has to offer.
 As a new board member, I look forward to becoming more involved in GSDA and the Seattle dietetics community.

 Since moving to Washington from the Bay Area, California back in 2008, I have loved living in Seattle and experiencing all that the Greater Northwest has to offer!
-Some of my favorite things to do include teaching cooking classes, backpacking, playing beach volleyball, and working with kids in venues such as the Wallingford Boys & Girls Club, Cooking Matters, and teaching Sunday school.
-Currently I am working as a dietetic technician for the Eating Recovery Center in Bellevue, where I constantly receive new inspiration from my clients and co-workers.
-I find that no matter where you are in life, each day brings opportunities to learn something new or see things with fresh perspective.
-As a new board member I am excited to take part in inspirational change within the field of nutrition as we work to build a healthier community together!
+Some of my favorite things to do include cooking, salsa dancing and playing beach volleyball with my friends.
+Currently I am working at Harborview Medical Center where I receive new inspiration from my clients and co-workers everyday.
+I find that no matter where you are in life there is always an opportunity to learn something new or see things with fresh perspective.
+In my second year as Secretary for the GSDA I am excited to continue taking part in inspirational change within the field of nutrition as we build a healthier community together!

 Celez Suratos, MS, RDN, CD